dam-lab/hudsonica_transgenerational_MS/README.md

 5. Lambda_RT_statistics_MS.xls – this is a spreadsheet with summarized statistics for calculated fitness in the reciprocal transplant part of the experiment.
 6. Lambda_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for calculated fitness across the transgenerational experiment.
 7. Sexratio_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for sex ratio changes across the transgenerational experiment.
+8. Surv_RT_statistics_MS.xls - this is a spreadsheet with summarized statistics for survival in the reciprocal transplant part of the experiment.
-8. Survival_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for survival to adulthood across the transgenerational experiment.
+9. Survival_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for survival to adulthood across the transgenerational experiment.